adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 1. **Node Data Attributes**:

     Node Data Attributes specify name-value pairs describing the node.
-Cytoscape requires that each Node Object should have an  `id` data attribute which can uniquely identify the element in the graph.
+Cytoscape requires that each Node Object should have an  `id` or `name` data attribute which can uniquely identify the element in the graph.
 The users can define more data-attributes to describe the node.
 But, if the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.
 Please refer to [list of node data attributes treated specially by GraphSpace](#node-data-attributes-attributes-treated-specially-by-graphspace) to make the best use of GraphSpace's features.

+    **Note**: GraphSpace uses `id` and `name` attributes interchangeably.
+If both attributes are specified, we overwrite the `name` attribute with the value provided in `id` attribute.

 2. **Position Attributes**: